urdms102/dms102-course-documentation/syllabus.md

 This course introduces core concepts and techniques of computer programming and mobile app development to prepare students for more advanced topics in creation, manipulation, storage and transmission of digital media.
 Students will develop an understanding of computer capabilities and the skills required of computer programmers.
 No previous programming experience is required.

+ **Course Objectives**

+At the conclusion of this course, students should be able to:

+- Demonstrate a proficiency in the Google Dart programming language

+- Use Google Dart to manipulate text, images, audio, and video

+- Synthesize the individual multi-media programming techniques into a cohesive product

+- Identify the fundamental concepts of Google Dart in other, similar programming languages

 ## Course Section:<br>**DMST 102-1 - Programming Digital Media**

 - Meeting Pattern: **Tues/Thurs 2:00 PM - 3:15 PM EDT**